-To better protect yourself throughout your involvement with the criminal justice system, consult with an informed, knowledgeable criminal defense attorney at Martens Law Offices P.C. in Boise, Idaho.
+To better protect yourself throughout your involvement with the criminal justice system, consult with our informed, knowledgeable criminal defense attorney at Martens Law Office, P.C., in Boise, Idaho.
 We can work hard on your behalf to see that protections afforded criminal defendants are preserved for you.

 The basic constitutional rights of the criminal defendant permeate every aspect of the criminal justice process.
-If you have been accused of a crime, whether federal, state or local, a criminal defense attorney with Martens Law Offices P.C. in Boise, Idaho, can explain these rights to you and help you to fight for them at every step of the way.
+If you have been accused of a crime, whether federal, state or local, our criminal defense attorney can explain these rights to you and help you fight for them every step of the way.

 Listed below are the main federal constitutional rights guaranteed to criminal defendants in the United States to promote fair trials.
 Remember that these rights have been refined and interpreted by the courts and an attorney can advise you about their role in and application to your particular case.

 - The right to due process of law

 - The right to equal protection under the law